For the purposes of this document, the terms and definitions given in OPC 10000-1 and the following apply.

 security objective that assures that any actions or activities in a system can be recorded

-Note 1 to entry: AuthenticatedEncryption algorithms may allow for associated data to be signed but not encrypted.
+Note 1 to entry: AuthenticatedEncryption algorithms could allow for associated data to be signed but not encrypted.

 Note 1 to entry: Authorization of access to resources should be based on the need-to-know principle.
 It is important that access is restricted in a system.